Is SwimVacation for Me?

 A: You will see hundreds of tropical fish, turtles, rays, and beautiful coral reefs.
-Shark sightings are very rare in the BVI, but you may catch a glimpse of a lazy nurse shark if you are very lucky and try very hard.
+Shark sightings are very rare in the BVI and Abacos, but you may catch a glimpse of a lazy nurse shark if you are very lucky and try very hard.
 We've never seen a shark in Hawaii, but we've had wild dolphins join us for a swim on every trip so far.

 Q: What do we do all day?

-A: Aside from the swimming, we eat, drink, lounge around, play water sports of all kinds, nap, hit the town, sail, talk, relax.
+A: Aside from the swimming, we eat, drink, lounge around, snorkel, nap, read, hit the town, sail, talk, relax.
 Those wishing to can often squeeze in a run, then take a nap.

 Q: Do I need a passport?

-A: If you're joining us in the British Virgin Islands, Yes.
-A valid passport with an expiration date not less than 6 months after your return is now required for all trips to the BVI.
+A: If you're joining us in the British Virgin Islands or the Bahamas, Yes.
+Please note that a valid passport with an expiration date not less than 6 months after your return is now required for all trips to the BVI.
 If you do not have one or need to renew, start now.
 Visit www.travel.state.gov.